preranareddy08/TodowebappCOD4410/README.md

 Loop Iteration: A loop iterates over the todoList array to render existing todos on page load.
 This ensures that todos are displayed to the user when they revisit the application.

+**CONCLUSION**

+The code snippets demonstrate key features of a todo list application, including structured HTML markup, custom CSS styling, and dynamic JavaScript functionality.
+Together, these features create an intuitive and responsive user interface for managing todo items effectively.